 Karoliina Hellberg is a young Finnish painter who graduated in 2015 from the Academy of Fine Arts in Helsinki.
 In 2019 she had her solo show at the Didrichsen Art Museum in Helsinki, a part of the Pro Arte award.
 The prize is offered every few years to a young, promising artist.
 As well as the exhibition, it includes a stipend and publicity support in the form of acquisition of a painting to the museum’s collection.

 Although works on paper and canvas are at the centre of Hellberg’s production, she often completes her works in other techniques, a decision she explains that :

 “Painting was not a self-evident decision when choosing my studies.
 I’ve also created spaces and built decors and sets.
-I have always been fascinated by ideas and themes that can be realized with various media.”
-The major themes are memories and secrets, which are brilliantly narrated by her installations in which she combines atmospheric spaces with paintings on paper and canvas with glass objects.
+I have always been fascinated by ideas and themes that can be realized with various media.”- Karoliina Hellberg, in interview with the Around Journal.

 “I listed words that describe what I have wanted to capture in my paintings: memory, dreams, presence… and heard Yves Saint Laurent’s farewell speech.
-He talked about his childhood’s aesthetic ghosts, it’s like aesthetics that goes into your life.”
-Karoliina does include ghosts in her paintings, too: every element of her interior has its own symbolic meaning, which remains a secret of the artist.
-However, what is not a mystery is her visual inspiration.
-Are you able to guess which artists she lists as her masters?
+He talked about his childhood’s aesthetic ghosts, it’s like aesthetics that goes into your life."- Karoliina Hellberg, in interview with the Around Journal.